ahoorab/cdk-iac/README.md

 # My Stacks
 In the Stacks directory you will find some stacks that I have created by way of seeing if it is possible to migrate our existing AWS Resource creation systems (CloudFormation, Ansible, AWS SDK) to use CDK.
-It is not my intention at this time to create Java examples of every possible CfnResource, but I do expect this to fill out as I do the migrations.
+It is not my intention at this time to create Java examples of every possible CfnResource, but I do expect this to fill out as I do my migrations, and test other aspects of hte code.